tony-albanese/ci-project-4/README.md

 There is an admin panel which users with the correct privilefes (superusers), can see and manipulate all of the data in the site.
 > As a adminstrator, I can login with privileges so that moderate all content on the site.

+## allauth authentication
+When the user navigates to the site, they are given a chance to login if they already have an account and to sign up if they do not.
+After successful account creation or login attempt, they are taken to the home screen.
+If they log out, they are taken back to the login screen.
+> As a new user, I can create an account with a user name and password, so that I can log in to access content.
+> As a user, I can login with a user name and password, so that I can access the content of the site.

 # Testing
 The testing done here is BDD testing.